 All students and employees, whether full-time or part-time, should obtain a UANET ID.
 This account gives users access to the college's computer networks, electronic mail systems, and world wide web (WWW) home pages.
-UANET ID's are valid both at the Orrville and Akron campuses of The Uhiversity of Akron.
+UANET ID's are valid both at the Orrville and Akron campuses of The University of Akron.
 The University also supports dial-in access via 972-7000.
-Dial-in access for the Orrville area is currently not available.